 The DWRS is being phased in over a period of time.
 One of the key features of the DWRS is a phase-in period, called "banding" or rate stabilization.
 Initially, the banding period was five years, but the 2015 Legislature increased the banding period to six years.
-Currently, a seventh year of banding that was enacted by the 2017 Legislature is awaiting approval by the CMS.

 Under banding, rates are stabilized both for providers who were providing services and individuals who were receiving services prior to the DWRS implementation.
 The old rates for these providers and individuals may only fluctuate up or down by a limited amount (ranging from 0 percent to 1 percent) from year to year.
-The rates determined under the DWRS are not applicable to most providers or individuals until the banding period is completed-either January 1, 2020, or January 1, 2021, depending on whether or not the seventh year of banding is approved by CMS.
+The rates determined under the DWRS are not applicable to most providers or individuals until the banding period is completed on January 1, 2020.
 According to the DHS, the DWRS rate methodology currently applies to about 30 percent of DWRS service expenditures (the remainder of DWRS service expenditures are subject to banding).

-How has the determination of rates changed under DWRS?
+How are rates determined under DWRS?